Before You Ride

 Affordable Housing Curriculum

-Before the trip, each rider is expected to spend at least ten hours volunteering on a build site with a local affordable housing organization.
+Before the trip, each rider is expected to spend at least 15 hours volunteering on a build site with a local affordable housing organization.
 Riders must also participate in our Affordable Housing Curriculum in addition to the required build hours.